thanhngng/flutter_click_more_counter/README.md

 # flutter_click_more_counter

-**A click counter that show message to tell the users that they need to click more to continue.**
+**A counter click event that show message to tell the users that they need to click more to continue.**

 **The case using this lib as same as active the developer mode in Android devices.**

 ![demo.gif](demo.gif)